-Sean Beirne, (Republican - Fourth Congressional District, Senate District 28/House District 41) Mr. Beirne served as Vice-Chair of the Commission until June 30, 2015.
+Sean Beirne, (Republican - Fourth Congressional District, Senate District 28/House District 41) Mr. Beirne is the current Chairman of the Commission.
+He was re-appointed to this position in July 2016.
 At the July Meeting, he was appointed Chairman of the Commission.
 In October 2010, he was appointed by then Governor Ritter to serve as a racing industry representative to the Colorado Racing Commission.
 Mr. Beirne's began his second term of service in 2014.
 This term will remain in effect until 2018.
 By virtue of Mr. Beirne's twenty years of experience in all facets of the racing business, including but not limited to, holding management positions at several renown horse racecourses in various states, and, most recently, serving as a Regional Sales Representative for Roberts Communications Network (RCN) at which, among his numerous responsibilities, is the coordination of decoder assignments and schedules for over 200 sites, he demonstrates that he is well qualified to serve as a member of the Commission.
 Additionally, Mr. Beirne is a highly motivated professional who has ably utilized his skills in simulcasting, marketing, public relations and racing operations.